-Ant invasions usually start with a few lone ants striking out to find a food source for the rest of the colony.
+Ant invasions start with a few lone ants striking out to find a food source for the rest of the colony.
 If you see a few lone ants in your house you might be able to stop an invasion before it gets well established in your home.
 Those few ants are scouts in search of food.
 When they find it, they mark a scent path to the food and then return to the colony.
-That scent trail leads other worker ants straight to the food source; in this case, your home.
+That scent trail leads other worker ants straight to the food source.
 To help eliminate ants from your home, find the scent trail, set out traps for the worker ants, then destroy the scent trail.

 Identifying the Entry Point